Function Description

 ![]() |

-- In the Features tab, in the Objects group, click the Polygon drop-down button, and select the Regular Polygon option.
+- In the Edit Data tab, in the Object Drawing group, click the Polygon drop-down button and select Regular Polygon.

-- The Parameters dialog box pops up.
-In the dialog box, enter the number of sides for the regular polygon to be drawn.
-The number of sides for the regular polygon must be greater than 3.
+- A Parameters dialog box appears.
+Enter the number of sides of the regular polygon to be drawn.
+The number of sides must be greater than 3.
 The default number of sides is 5.

-- Move the mouse to the map, and you can see that as the mouse moves, the coordinate values of the mouse position are displayed in real-time in the following parameter box.
-Enter the coordinate values of the center point of the regular polygon in the box (you can switch between two parameter input boxes by pressing the Tab key), and then press Enter to confirm.
+- Move the mouse to the map.
+As the mouse moves, the coordinates of the mouse position are displayed in real time in the parameter input box.
+Enter the coordinate values of the center point of the regular polygon in the box (you can switch between the two parameter input boxes by pressing the Tab key) and press the Enter key to confirm.

-- Move the mouse again and enter the radius (length) of the circumscribed circle of the regular polygon, and the angle between the radius of the circumscribed circle and the horizontal axis direction (angle) in the following parameter input box, then press Enter to complete the drawing of the regular polygon.
+- Move the mouse again, then enter the radius (length) of the circumscribed circle of the regular polygon and the angle between the circumscribed circle radius and the horizontal axis in the parameter input boxes.
+Press the Enter key to complete the drawing of the regular polygon.

-- In the Features tab, in the Objects group, click the Polygon drop-down button, and select the Automatic Surface Construction (Drawing Surface) option.
+- In the Edit Data tab, in the Object Drawing group, click the Polygon drop-down button and select Auto-Face (Draw by Area Intersection).

-- When the drawn surface intersects with an existing surface object, the enclosed area formed by the surface and the common edge becomes the new surface object.
+- Draw an area that intersects existing area objects.
+The closed region formed by the drawn area and the common boundary becomes the new area object.

-- In the Features tab, in the Objects group, click the Polygon drop-down button, and select the Automatic Surface Construction (Drawing Line) option.
+- In the Edit Data tab, in the Object Drawing group, click the Polygon drop-down button and select Auto-Face (Draw by Line Intersection).

-- When the drawn line intersects an existing region object, the enclosed area of the line and the common side is the new region object.
-If the enclosed area formed by the drawn line and the existing region object is located within the original region area, it cannot be drawn successfully.
+- The drawn line intersects an existing region object, and the enclosed area formed by the line and the common side is the new region object.
+If the closed region formed by the drawn line and the existing region object lies entirely inside the original region, the drawing will not succeed.